-In February 2005, the Department published in the Federal Register an AD order on shrimp from India.1 Subsequently, on February 3, 2016, the Department published in the Federal Register a notice of opportunity to request an administrative review of the AD order on shrimp from India for the period February 1, 2015, through January 31, 2016.2
+In February 2005, Commerce published in the Federal Register an AD order on shrimp from India.
+Subsequently, on February 8, 2017, Commerce published in the Federal Register a notice of opportunity to request an administrative review of the AD order on shrimp from India for the period February 1, 2016, through January 31, 2017.

-Pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), and 19 CFR 351.213(b)(1), in February 2016, the Department received requests to conduct an administrative review of the AD order on shrimp from India from two domestic interested parties, the Ad Hoc Shrimp Trade Action Committee (the petitioner) and the American Shrimp Processors Association (ASPA), for numerous Indian producers/exporters.
-The Department also received requests to conduct an administrative review from certain individual companies.
-On April 7,
+Pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), and 19 CFR 351.213(b)(1), in February 2017, Commerce received requests to conduct an administrative review of the AD order on shrimp from India from two domestic interested parties, the Ad Hoc Shrimp Trade Action Committee (the petitioner) and the American Shrimp Processors Association (ASPA), for numerous Indian producers/exporters.
+Commerce also received requests to conduct an administrative review from certain individual companies.
+One of these interested parties, Falcon Marine Exports Ltd. and its affiliate K.R.
+Enterprises (collectively, Falcon), notified Commerce in its request for review that it intended to participate as a voluntary respondent.
+On April 10, 2017, in accordance with 19 CFR 351.221(c)(1)(i), we published a notice of initiation of administrative review for 239 companies.
+On June 13, 2017, we published a correction to the notice of initiation to remedy several inadvertent errors in the original notice.

-2 See Antidumping or Countervailing Duty Order, Finding, or Suspended Investigation; Opportunity to Request Administrative Review, 81 FR 5712 (February 3, 2016).
+&lt;sup>2 See Antidumping or Countervailing Duty Order, Finding, or Suspended Investigation; Opportunity to Request Administrative Review, 82 FR 9709 (February 8, 2017).

-1 See Notice of Amended Final Determination of Sales at Less Than Fair Value and Antidumping Duty Order: Certain Frozen Warmwater Shrimp from India, 70 FR 5147 (February 1, 2005).
+&lt;sup>1 See Notice of Amended Final Determination of Sales at Less Than Fair Value and Antidumping Duty Order: Certain Frozen Warmwater Shrimp from India, 70 FR 5147 (February 1, 2005).